Close

 I hope it’s still to come!
 In the meantime, I’ve had so many adventures with friends and clients that it’s hard to pick the biggest, but one of my fondest memories is free diving through all of the feasible sumps (flooded cave passages) without bottled oxygen down to Sump 9 in Swildon’s Hole in the Mendips.

-With two other friends, really minimal personal equipment, and unreliable light sources, it was an ‘adventure’ from which I learnt so much, namely, how not to make such ill-considered and hasty decisions again!
+With two other friends, really minimal personal equipment and unreliable light sources, it was an ‘adventure’ from which I learnt so much.
+Namely, how not to make such ill-considered and hasty decisions again!
 Learning from experience is crucially important for anyone, but I resolved to stack the odds far more in my favour after that particular day.

 Specialist Subject Read More

-Wherever I travel or work, I make a point of seeking out the best local coffee shops and bakeries—places with character, quality and a good flat white.
-As a secondary interest, I also keep an eye out for great bars, pubs, and restaurants—ideal spots to unwind and enjoy good company after a day out.
+As a secondary interest, I also look for great bars, pubs and restaurants—ideal spots to unwind and enjoy good company after a day out.
 I’m always happy to share recommendations.

 mail